indico/indico-user-docs/user_guide/webcast_recording.md

 If your event is a **Lecture**, you can click on Webcast/recording and you will be able to send the request for a Webcast right away.
 If your event is a **Conference** or a **Meeting**, on the other hand, you will need to create a contribution to your event first.

 To do this, click on _Timetable_ on the left banner, under _Settings_.
 Click on _Add new_, and then on _Contribution_.
 Insert the title of your contribution and a brief description, and Indicate the start time and its duration.
 Add _Speakers_ to your contribution by searching for them, or by adding them manually.
 Once you are finished defining your contribution, click on Save.
-More details on this process can be found in the section "Make the timetable" of the "Meeting" chapter in this book.
+More details on this process can be found in the [section "Make the timetable" of the "Meeting" chapter of the Indico documentation](https://indico.gitbooks.io/indico-documentation/content/user_guide/meeting_timetable.html).

 You are now ready to request Webcast/Recording.